cpoohee/MLPluginTemplate/readme.md

 # Experiments
 - use a simple wavenet. time based input/output, convert to run in JUCE
-- use a STFT-based input to investigate latency limitation or benefits in natural sounding
+- use a pre-trained auto encoder
-- Decide on method and improve.
+- use a pre-trained speaker embedding

 # Findings
 - multi res stft loss function creates the most natural sounding generation, tested on basic wavenet